Fantomas42/term-timer/README.md

 - Optional graphs: **time scatter**, **TPS**, **fluency**, **recognition**
-- **The Doctor** — a diagnostic engine that inspects efficiency, execution, rotations and recognition at both the global and per-step level, rates each issue by severity and estimated time impact, and formats the result for an LLM to turn into personalized improvement advice
+- **The Doctor** — a diagnostic engine that inspects efficiency, execution, rotations and recognition at both the global and per-step level, rates each issue by severity and estimated time impact, and turns the result into personalized improvement advice

 ### Training that actually schedules your learning